 Preparing for a Job Search

-- Meet with an advisor in the Career Services Center to discuss how to develop a job search plan.
+- Meet with an advisor in the University Advising & Career Development Center to discuss how to develop a job search plan.

 - Build a network of people who can help you find teaching positions through student teaching, summer employment, tutoring, community service, and volunteering experiences.